foxglove/docs/docs/13-webhooks/0-introduction.md

 Foxglove guarantees that webhooks notifications can be delivered more than once.
 Admins may also manually retry failed deliveries.

-The notification request body's `webhookId` and `webhookEventId` pairing are unique to that notification.
+Each notification has a unique combination of `webhookId` and `webhookEventId` values.